The Child Came to Reign (Revelation 5:12-13)

 Little did Herod know who he was up against.
 The infant he tried to destroy is indeed the King, but not merely of Judea, not of a Roman occupied Jewish territory.
 This King—this King of glory—rules over all peoples.

-Every single thing that Jesus himself spoke into existence will one day bow to him, recognizing his authority, extoling his supremacy.
+Every single thing that Jesus himself spoke into existence will one day bow to Him, recognizing his authority, extolling his supremacy.

 Consider the wonders of Jesus’s humility in light of his utter supremacy.